 The Rock of Cashel is just a five-minute walk from Cashel town.

-Waterford Crystal is known the world over for its quality and, throughout a history which dates back to its establishment in the South-East of Ireland in 1783, it has been a landmark of its own in this part of Ireland.
+Waterford Crystal is known the world over for its quality and, throughout a history that dates back to its establishment in the South-East of Ireland in 1783, it has been a landmark of its own in this part of Ireland.
 Today, Waterford Crystal is no less recognisable than its sister-brands, Wedgewood and Royal Doulton.

 The visitor centre is a modern building on The Mall, a tour of which teaches visitors how crystal is made.
 Undoubtedly the most popular part of the tour is the blowing room, where the crystal glasses, vases, etc. are 'blown' into shape.